Uberspace/lab/source/guide_postgresql.rst

  [isabell@stardust ~]$ cd ~/postgres/
  [isabell@stardust ~]$

-Download the lastest stable version.
+Download the latest stable version.
 A list of supported major and beta releases can be found on the PostgreSQL `download server`_.

 ::